 Bias is the preference or prejudice for or against someone or something.

-As discussed in the Hierarchy lesson, our brains look for patterns and past events to inform decisions without involving the conscious part of the mind.
+Our brains look for patterns and past events to inform decisions without involving the conscious part of the mind.
 This is helpful to reduce the cognitive load of our everyday experiences.
 But the previous experiences that our perception is being filtered through can include cultural stereotypes.

 Unconscious Bias is having these stereotypes influence how our minds are processing new information—if we believe in these stereotypes or not.
 Being exposed to cultural stereotypes can lead to our brains using them to understand new experiences.
 Rapheal Smith talked about designing for unconcious bias at Venctors Conference.
 He shares,

 When we're working with such little information about people, we rely on the social group that person belongs to or other characteristics they embody as the basis for our judgments.